CarenzaWilliams/hello-world/README.md

 # hello-world
-This repository is for practicing the github flow.
+This repository is for practicing the GitHub flow.
+It is helpful to understand how branches work in GitHub.